smithy-lang/awesome-smithy/README.md

 * [Abstraction: Creating the Best developer experience / Model-First Design](https://youtu.be/gX2sHQafadA?t=1558) <img src="smithy-favicon.png" alt="(official)" title="Smithy Official" height="16px"> - An introduction to model first design with Smithy.
 * [Building with the new AWS SDKs for Rust, Kotlin, and Swift](https://www.youtube.com/watch?v=Nhk1K1AjYvg) <img src="smithy-favicon.png" alt="(official)" title="Smithy Official" height="16px"> - Explores how these SDKs were built in parallel with Smithy, the commonalities they share, and how to build an app with each one.
 * [Simplify building applications with AWS SDKs](https://www.youtube.com/watch?v=7J0UMAGgAdw) <img src="smithy-favicon.png" alt="(official)" title="Smithy Official" height="16px"> - Discusses how Smithy and model-first API design are used at AWS, how the AWS SDKs model client-side primitives such as paginators in Smithy, and how the AWS SDKs are evolving to use a standardized architecture.
+* [Introduction to Smithy/Smithy4s](https://www.youtube.com/watch?v=CA8qGXMQ3cE) - Scala Conference talk introducing the Smithy IDL and the Smithy4s library

 ## Blog Posts
 * [Introducing Smithy IDL 2.0](https://aws.amazon.com/blogs/developer/introducing-smithy-idl-2-0/) <img src="smithy-favicon.png" alt="(official)" title="Smithy Official" height="16px"> - Launch announcement for the Smithy IDL 2.0.
 * [Introducing the Smithy CLI](https://aws.amazon.com/blogs/developer/introducing-the-smithy-cli/) <img src="smithy-favicon.png" alt="(official)" title="Smithy Official" height="16px"> - Launch announcement for the Smithy CLI along with examples of how to use the CLI.
 * [Developer Preview: Ruby SDK code generation using Smithy](https://aws.amazon.com/blogs/developer/developer-preview-smithy-code-generated-ruby-sdk/)  <img src="smithy-favicon.png" alt="(official)" title="Smithy Official" height="16px"> - Launch announcement for and overview of the AWS Ruby SDK built with Smithy.
+* [Smithy4s-full stack](https://blog.indoorvivants.com/2022-06-10-smithy4s-fullstack-part-1) - A series of posts describing an application built with Smithy4s in both front-end and back-end.

 ## Others
 * [Smithy Playground](https://github.com/kubukoz/smithy-playground/) 🚧 - A language server and VS Code client for interactive experimentation with Smithy services.
+* [Build Server Protocol](https://github.com/build-server-protocol/build-server-protocol) - an extension to the Language Server Protocol using Smithy as a definition language.
+* [Alloy](https://github.com/disneystreaming/alloy/) - a library of Smithy traits providing additional semantics and constraints, used in particular by smithy-translate and smithy4s.

 ## Contribute
 Contributions welcome!
 Read the [contribution guidelines](CONTRIBUTING.md) first.